 Key Stage One

 At Snodland CEP School we follow the Letters and Sounds scheme of work for teaching phonics.
+All children access phonics throughout Foundation Stage and Key Stage 1; those who need to continue phonics learning in Key Stage 2 through small group interventions.

 The video link below shows the sounds that we teach in school in our phonics and reading sessions.
 Children practice reading and spelling by segmenting (splitting up each word into individual sounds 'b-i-g') and then blending (saying the sounds altogether to make the word 'big').
 Each individual sound is called a phoneme and the letters that make that sound are called graphemes, for example to make the sound /ay/ you could use the graphemes: eigh, ai, ay, a, a_e (make) and possibly more!